Paddy Pimblett: Personal life

 Pimblett married his longtime girlfriend Laura Gregory on 28 May 2023 at Peckforton Castle in Cheshire.
 In November of the same year, the couple announced they were expecting twin daughters.

 Pimblett is a close friend of fellow mixed martial artist Molly McCann.
+Pimblett has a YouTube channel.

 Pimblett describes himself as a socialist and an opponent of the Conservative Party.
 He supports the Liverpool-wide boycott of The Sun newspaper.
+He criticised Keir Starmer's government, expressing his wish that Jeremy Corbyn was still the leader of Labour.

-He is a supporter of Liverpool Football Club and has expressed a desire to fight at the team's home stadium of Anfield.
+Pimblett is a supporter of Liverpool Football Club and has expressed a desire to fight at the team's home stadium of Anfield.

 Pimblett has said that his trademark floppy hair and lack of tattoos allows children to identify with him in a way that would not be possible for them to do if he was "a big hard fella with lots of tattoos".
+He later switched to a braided hairstyle before his fight with Tony Ferguson in December 2023, which he has used since.
+Pimblett made the change because he believed his long hair made it appear as if he was taking damage when he was not, which influenced the perception of the judges.

-In December 2022, Pimblett launched The Baddy Foundation, a charity with the goals of improving men's mental health and helping children who face food insecurity.
+In October 2021, Pimblett signed a seven-figure sponsorship deal with Barstool Sports.
+In December 2022, he launched The Baddy Foundation, a charity with the goals of improving men's mental health and helping children who face food insecurity.
 In that same month, he endorsed the hydration drink "Body Fuel".